quicwg/base-drafts/draft-ietf-quic-recovery.md

 Using max(smoothed_rtt, latest_rtt) protects from the two following cases:

-* the latest RTT sample is lower than the smoothed RTT, perhaps due to reordering where the acknowledgement encountered a shorter path;
+* the latest RTT sample is lower than the smoothed RTT, perhaps due to reordering where the acknowledgment encountered a shorter path;

 * the latest RTT sample is higher than the smoothed RTT, perhaps due to a sustained increase in the actual RTT, but the smoothed RTT has not yet caught